woodenclock/tp/docs/DeveloperGuide.md

 ![System Architecture](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/90309a3c-f784-4ffb-8eef-65735c05ec52)

 The **_Architecture Diagram_** shows a high-level overview of the architectural design of WildWatch.
-Actual detailed implementation may differ from the architectural diagram, (e.g., `Parser` in the diagram encompasses both the `Parser` and `Error` packages)
+Actual detailed implementation may differ from the architectural diagram.
+(e.g., `Parser` in the diagram encompasses both the `Parser` and `Error` packages).

 WildWatch is comprised of 7 major components.
 - `Main`: Entry point of the program.
 - `UI`: A class that receives input from, and prints output to the user.